 It must be noted that the payments directed towards these financial obligations are to be made as per IFRS’s norms and guidelines.
 Similarly, the General Acceptable Accounting Practices guidelines must also be considered while paying off these non-current liabilities.
 Likewise, business entities need to get their disclosure verified as per the latest applicable regulations.

-The primary point of differences arises from the fact that these borrowings can be availed from any retailer investors, lenders or non-banking financial institutions.
+The primary point of difference arises from the fact that these borrowings can be availed from any retailer investors, lenders, or non-banking financial institutions.
 However, advances are made against pre-sanctioned norms where business entities may or may not be required to pledge collateral securities.

 As per the fundamental accounting principles, all individuals must acknowledge their aggregate expenses and revenue for a financial year in their accounting books.
 To further ensure the accuracy of the current year’s accounting balances, a provision is made to the books for unforeseen financial liabilities which are likely to occur.

 It tends to help entities account for expenses that are incurred in the current year but would be realised in the following year.
 Notably, such provisions are not to be confused with general savings as their prime motive is to help formulate a more accurate and feasible profit and loss account statement.

 Some of the most common examples of provisions are as follows –

 However, entities can create a provision to meet future liabilities subject to a few conditions, some of which are mentioned below.

 These non-current liabilities are created to bridge the time gap between the accrual of tax and its payment.
 Different accounting methods are used to achieve it, and income disclosure takes into account this differential payment over time.

 This way, deferred tax liabilities indicate that entities account for the tax liabilities in a different timetable than the fulfilment of tax obligations, thus impacting the income.
 Based on this long-term liability, the tax liability of a business venture is set off over a pre-decided number of financial years.